stormasm/spanish/prayers/Readme.md

 Started working on Machado poetry in the prayer vein upon our return from Carson City.

 ##### ps-001
-Natalia was the core focus of Carson City starting with my first song and then moving to the second one.
+Natalia was the core focus of Carson City starting with my first song and then moving on to the second one.

 ##### ps-000
 First mention was on an email Sunday October 3, 2021 to Pedro